machineagency/POSE25/README.md

 - Time to continue and wrap up projects

 ### Repository Overview
-This repository has introductory notebooks for each tool.
+This repository has introductory notebooks for each tool, along with some other relevant documentation.
 They probably won't do exactly what you'd like, but will give you a starting point to work from!
 There's no need to run through every notebook; feel free to only use the ones relevant to your interests/your project idea.
-Here's a breif overview of the notebooks:
+Here's a brief overview of the notebooks:

 #### General
 Start here!
 This folder contains a general introduction to using the machine (connecting, moving around, etc).